joshlogan103/snooker-api/Proposal.md

 * AAU, I want to be able to login persistently to the application
 * AAU, if I am logged in, I want to be able to track my attendence at tournaments
+* AAU, I would like to be able to leave comments on tournaments and players

 For Admins: